plilja/plilja.github.io/_posts/2020-09-20-decision-making.md

 title: Decision Making
 tags: [productivity]
 keywords: [decision-making, productivity, law-of-triviality, code-review, team-management, prioritization]
+excerpt: "Stop wasting time on trivial decisions in code reviews.
+Learn Parkinson's Law of Triviality and focus your effort on architecture decisions that actually matter."
 ---

 Making decisions can be hard.
 Especially making hard